Consumer Law in South Dakota

 Sometimes, becoming a victim of consumer fraud in South Dakota can also lead to criminal charges against you.
 For instance, it can be strenuous to clear your name after you donate to a charitable organization involved with money laundering.

 According to the Federal Trade Commission, top scams in South Dakota include IRS imposter scams, sweepstakes scams, debt collection scams, and credit card scams.
-For example, IRS imposter scams involve scammers pretending to be IRS officials threatening to arrest or deport you if you don’t send them money.
+For example, IRS imposter scams involve scammers pretending to be IRS officials and threatening to arrest or deport you if you don’t send them money.
 In addition, younger people reported losing money to fraud more often than older people.
 However, when people 70 years and older had a financial loss, the median loss was much higher.

 Many people are embarrassed about falling for a scam, and they suffer in silence.
 But, speaking up can help to bring the persons responsible to justice.
 Even when it does not, it helps spread awareness and stop other consumers from falling victim to the same fate.